Ssyazwani/editexcelchecker/README.md

-main objective: testing out the languages I learn to help edit excelsheet for work faster
+main objective: testing out the languages I learn to help do checking of excelsheet tasks

+languages: java, c++, python

 issue at work:
-manual checking would have some issues despite having excel formulas, many people have access to licensing table and would cause typos or accidental deletion/addition this is so that the code is able to double check the job done
+1)manual checking would have some issues despite having excel formulas 2)many people have access to licensing table and would cause typos or accidental deletion/addition

+for first issue: Code will
-Code will 1) Read the file of excel (.csv) or (.xlsx)
+1) Read the file of excel (.csv) or (.xlsx)
 2) Check through for error
 3) When done, the code is able to print out the results ( No errors detected or Error detected at line ___ )

+for second issue: Code will ( work in progress)